 If we haven’t lost you at this point, by now you would have gathered that consciousness and the study of consciousness is a complex and somewhat abstract arena.
 Though there has been incredible research completed in the field to date, there is still a lot of room for new research in the realm of consciousness studies that can help us learn more about our amazing mind-body connection.

 Did you know Muse has a whole collection of meditations dedicated to sleep?

-The Sleep Collection was designed to help you quiet your mind, release tension, and fall fast asleep.
+The Sleep Collection (mobile only) was designed to help you quiet your mind, release tension, and fall fast asleep.
 Wake up feeling well rested, full of energy, and ready to tackle whatever is on your schedule.

 - Walinga, J and Stangor, C. Introduction to Psychology 1st Canadian Edition.
 States of Consciousness. https://opentextbc.ca/introductiontopsychology/chapter/chapter-5-states-of-consciousness/ [Accessed 15 April 2020].

 - Koch, C and Greenfield, S. How Does Consciousness Happen?
 Scientific American [online] October 2007: 76-83.
 Available at: https://panet.andover.edu/bbcswebdav/institution/SCIE/SCIE/science%20490/Consciousness/how%20does%20consciousness%20happen.pdf